New feature: Currently available in these countries:

 - Select Pay & Track.

-- You’ll be asked to allow Wallet to read your notifications.
+- Grant notification access to Wallet app: You’ll be asked to allow Wallet to read your notifications.
+This is required to detect transactions from Google Pay.
+Make sure you grant permission when prompted.

 - Done!
 Now, whenever you pay using Google Pay, your transactions will automatically appear in Wallet.